jobs4teens/TeenServ/README.md

 * Rails 5.1+

-This is only if you want a commmand line rails option.
+This is only if you want a command line rails option.
 Rails is listed in the Gemfile as well and can be used from there.
 Rails 5.1 introduces significant JS ecosystem integration that should be helpful with the development process, and anything less than Rails 5 may cause incompatibility with the other gems.